-This angered Zeus, who hid the fire from humans in retribution.
-In this version of the myth, the use of fire was already known to humans but withdrawn by Zeus.
+This eventually angered Zeus, who hid the fire from humans in retribution.
+In this earlier version of the myth, the use of fire was already known to humans but it was taken away from them by Zeus.
 Prometheus, however, stole fire back and restored it to humanity.
 This further enraged Zeus, who – in yet another a version of the story – sent Pandora, the first woman, to live with humanity.
-Pandora was fashioned by Hephaestus out of clay and brought to life by the four winds, with all the goddesses of Olympus assembled to adorn her.
+In this early myth, Pandora was created by Hephaestus out of clay and brought to life by the four winds, with all the goddesses of Olympus assembled to adorn her.
 “From her is the race of women and female kind,” Hesiod writes; “of her is the deadly race and tribe of women who live amongst mortal men to their great trouble, no helpmeets in hateful poverty, but only in wealth.”